fcereda/mapas-zonas/README.md

 node generate-maps
 ```

-The script will create maps for every Brazilian electoral zone/municipality on folders ./mapas, ./mapas/geoJSON and ./mapas/topoJSON
+This script will create maps for every Brazilian electoral zone/municipality on folders ./mapas, ./mapas/geoJSON and ./mapas/topoJSON